Mont Ventoux and the Lure mountains

 Half-day

-Starting from a mini ski resort located on the south-facing side of the Lure mountains (1,826m / 5,990ft) in Haute Provence (Provence highlands), east to Mont Ventoux, this walking route takes you through a mixed beech and fir forest, up to the ridge and its fantastic vistas: from up there, the landscape opens up onto the valley on the other side and onto a large number of Alpine peaks, on the horizon: northward, from the left to the right, the Vercors, the Ecrins; eastward: the Estrop massif and the mountains dominating the Verdon canyon; and southward: Mont Sainte Victoire and the Luberon mountains; in one word, most of the part of the south of France located east of the Rhône river!
-And if lucky, you may enjoy seeing some chamois, these mountain goats that live on the steep and stoney north-facing slopes of the range.
+From up there, the landscape opens up onto the opposite valley and a large number of Alpine peaks, much farer: on the horizon, northward, from the left to the right, the Vercors, the Bure and the Ecrins peaks; eastward: the Estrop peak and the mountains above the Verdon canyon; and southward: Mont Sainte Victoire and the Luberon mountains; in one word, most of the south of France mountain tops located east of the Rhône river!

 Walking time : 2.5 hours